Advanced usage

 Running as a Systemd daemon

-Most modern Linux distributions include systemd to manage daemons and other configuration.
+Most modern Linux distributions include systemd to manage daemons and system services.

 1. Extract the TruffleHog scanner archive to /home/ubuntu